pointnetwork/pointnetwork/api/sockets/README.md

 }
 ```

 Note that the original command payload is echod back (`type` and `params`) and that the `data` key contains an object with the full smart contract event payload so that the client can use any of this available data.
 Mostly, in this case, the client will be interestedin the `returnValues` key which contains the keys of the event as defined in the smart contract (in this case `oldValue` and `newValue`).
-Finally, the `event` key is set to `DATA_EVENT` denote that this message contains actual data from the subscriotion or call that was made via the WebSockt.
+Finally, the `event` key is set to `DATA_EVENT` to denote that this message contains actual data from the subscriotion or call that was made via the WebSocket.

 The client app can filter for this type of event to react accordingly when the subscription or call returns data that the client is interested in.
-See the hello.z demo application for examples of this.
+See the `hello.z` demo application for examples of this.